Kikobeats/colorable-dominant/README.md

 > Create ARIA-compliant color themes based on a predominant color palette.
 Similar to [react-image-palette](https://github.com/FormidableLabs/react-image-palette) but out of the box

+**colorable-dominant** is based mayority in [react-image-palette](https://github.com/FormidableLabs/react-image-palette) but designed for be used leaving the process of get the most predominant colors out of the library.

+You can use your favorite predominant colors extractor (such as [splashy](https://github.com/microlinkhq/splashy)) and then use this library for get the best [WCAG contrast standard](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) combination.

 ## Install

 ```bash